 The international curriculum has been developed as a collaborative effort by the Tallinn University of Technology and the Estonian Academy of Arts.

-Design & Engineering is aimed at young graduates of design and engineering disciplines who are eager to continue their education.
+Design and Technology Futures is aimed at young graduates of design and engineering disciplines who are eager to continue their education.
 Our cross-disciplinary programme merges technological competence with design skills.
 We look at engineering and design in very broad terms and are open to all enthusiastic students from a wide range of competences.

 The aim of the curriculum is to combine different disciplines and prepare students for design-led innovation, possible only through interdisciplinary cooperation.
 Our focus is on how to deal with complex problems and develop value-creating concepts.
 Our project are typically more complex and rooted deeper in user fundamental needs than most regular product development courses.
 Our Design Studio projects put the knowledge gained from other subjects into practice tying together the whole curriculum.
 Students learn to work in interdisciplinary teams, find and describe problems in difficult real life scenarios and find out how to create value and sell the ideas to different stakeholders of these complex systems.